lzMeMod/runtime-typechecker/README.md

 The `@static_typed` wrapper takes different arguments to configure how the types are checked.
 The default is always `True` because the assumption is, that if someone adds this wrapper to a function, they want to be really sure that nearly all cases are checked.
-Of course every single parameter that is set to true will add an additional performance penalty to the type checker
+Of course every single parameter that is set to true will add a performance penalty to the type checker (except `defined_by_class`).

 ### init_check: bool
 If the parameter is set to true the signature of the arguments and the return type is checked even